 Many of The Downtown Art Walk activities take shape in and around the galleries predominantly on Spring and Main streets between 2nd and 9th streets.
 However, there is a plethora of art related events and openings, activities, and special programming that take place all over downtown.

-For the true art buyers and fans, arriving early offers a more relaxing stroll through the different galleries and art exhibits.
+For art buyers and true fans, arriving early offers a more relaxing stroll through the different galleries and art exhibits.
 As the evening progresses, more visitors descend on the area to meet up with friends and savor the local experience.
-Visitors and local downtowners can often be found patronizing the outcropping of local shopping, dining and entertainment establishments that have created the thriving, vibrant community
+Visitors and local downtowners can often be found patronizing the outcropping of local shopping, dining and entertainment establishments that have created the thriving, vibrant community.
+The district has great restaurants and eateries that typify west coast culture!

 Beat out other buyers to the best deals in the Arts District by getting priority access and proprietary information.
 The Exclusive Buyer Profile System saves Time and Money.
 Prospective home buyers simply say what they are looking for and get priority access to ALL homes that match their criteria, including Bank Foreclosures, Company Owned Properties and other Distress Sales.
 No more wasted time looking at out-dated information in newspapers or searching the internet.
 Priority access allows home buyers to get there first before other buyers, so they can negotiate the lowest possible price and time is not wasted viewing homes that are not of interest.
 Get details at www.LALoftVIP.com